treasure-data/treasure-boxes/machine-learning/sentiment-analysis/README.md

 3. Store the model on S3
 4. Predict polarities for unknown review data and write back to Treasure Data

-Currently, storing model is not implemented yet.
+Currently, prediction with fetching model from S3 is not evaluated yet.

 ## Workflow
  ```bash